 schema

-Learn more about how to define the JSON schemas
+Learn more about enforcing JSON output.

 tools